simonmackinnon/CertificationStudyNotes/AWS-SOA-Notes.md

 - Resource groups are a way of grouping resources by tag or stack basis
 - Systems Manager - useful to manage resources in RGs
     - e.g. take a snapshot of all EC2 in a group

-### EC2 Pricing
-- On demand - pay per fixed rate, no commitment, good for spiky that can't be interupted
-- Reserved - capcity reservation - 1 or 3 years, discounted, good for predictable workloads
-- Spot - bid for instance capacity - cheap, but can be kicked off if price rises above bid, so needs flexible start/end times
-- Dedicated hosts - physical dedicated servers, where multi tenancy can be done. can be good for per server software, i.e. VMWare, or regulatory needs

 ### AWS Config
 - Evaluates the state of out AWS environment at any point in time